thecodingmachine/graphqlite/website/docs/annotations-reference.md

 Use the `@InjectUser` annotation to inject an instance of the current user logged in into a parameter of your query / mutation / field.

+See [the authentication and authorization page](authentication-authorization.mdx) for more details.

 **Applies on**: methods annotated with `@Query`, `@Mutation` or `@Field`.

 Attribute      | Compulsory | Type   | Definition